trezor/trezord-go/README.md

 ## Emulator support

-Trezord supports emulators for both Trezor versions.
+onekey supports emulators for both OneKey versions.
 However, you need to enable it manually; it is disabled by default.
-After enabling, services that work with emulator can work with all services that support trezord.
+After enabling, services that work with emulator can work with all services that support onekey.

-To enable emulator, run trezord with a parameter `-e` followed by port, for every emulator with an enabled port
+To enable emulator, run onekey with a parameter `-e` followed by port, for every emulator with an enabled port

-`./trezord -e 21324`
+`./onekey -e 21324`

 If you want to run this automatically on linux, do

-`sudo systemctl edit --full trezord.service`
+`sudo systemctl edit --full onekey.service`

-and edit the service file (and maybe restart the trezord service).
+and edit the service file (and maybe restart the onekey service).
 On mac, you will need to edit

-`/Library/LaunchAgents/com.bitcointrezor.trezorBridge.trezord.plist`
+`/Library/LaunchAgents/com.bitcoinonekey.onekeyBridge.onekey.plist`

 and edit the last `<string>` in the plist.
 (And also probably restart the pc.)

 You can disable all USB in order to run on some virtuaized environments, for example Travis

-`./trezord -e 21324 -u=false`
+`./onekey -e 21324 -u=false`

 ## API documentation

-`trezord-go` starts a HTTP server on `http://localhost:21320`.
-AJAX calls are only enabled from trezor.io subdomains.
+`onekey-go` starts a HTTP server on `http://localhost:21320`.
+AJAX calls are only enabled from onekey.so subdomains.

 Server supports following API calls: